 It is difficult to photograph resin art.
 Its smooth, shiny, reflective surface may cause glare or distortion of colour or conceal detail, particularly when photographed in the inappropriate light or angles.

-However, some professional tricks will ensure that you make your photos look as beautiful as your art is ready to go to Instagram, Etsy, or your online store.
+With the right resin photography techniques, however, you can make your photos as stunning as your artwork—perfect for Instagram, Etsy, or your online store.

 We are going to start by exploring the most effective methods of capturing resin art and social media and sales.